 IIT provides a mathematical formulation of II which allows us to quantify and characterise how it is structurally organised and composed within a system.
 More specifically, IIT characterises how hierarchically organised elements uniquely and causally interact with other elements within a system in an irreducible (i.e. integrated) manner.
 The derived intrinsic information structure (IIS; i.e., maximally irreducible conceptual structure; Oizumi 2014) is hypothesised to directly correspond to the quantity and quality of consciousness.
 That is, the richer and more specific the informational structure of the system, the higher the level of consciousness in a system, and the richer the contents that the system consciously experiences.
-Importantly, IIT formalises the IIS in a manner which does not assume a specific biology (e.g. the human brain), and can in principle be applied in any system.
-However, the formulation and implementation is specific to binary systems, and thus has generally only been assessed and described in computer simulations (Albantakis).
+Importantly, IIT formalises the IIS in a manner which does not assume a specific biology (e.g. the human brain), and can in principle be applied in any system. .

 Given this theoretical background, we specifically address the following questions.
 Firstly, how can we apply the IIT formalism to neural activity recorded from a biological system in order to estimate its intrinsic information structure (IIS)?
-Secondly, does the estimated IIS shrink when animals are anesthetised compared to when they are awake? <And thirdly, can estimating the IIS give us any biological hints as to the “interesting” regions of the brain to look for consciousness?> To address these questions, we use neural recordings from a simple biological system (fruit flies), from which we obtained 15 locally referenced population neural activities during wakefulness and during anesthesia (Cohen 2017, 2018).
-By developing a procedure to estimate the IIS of the system from these recordings using an existing toolbox [Mayner 2018 PLoS Comp], we find that the IIS is generally reduced during anesthesia, and that it is more reliably reduced in the central regions of the brain.
+Secondly, does the estimated IIS shrink when animals are anesthetised compared to when they are awake?
+And thirdly, can estimating the IIS give us any biological hints as to the “interesting” regions of the brain to look for consciousness?
+To address these questions, we use neural recordings from a simple biological system (fruit flies), from which we obtained 15 locally referenced population neural activities during wakefulness and during anesthesia (Cohen 2017, 2018).
+By developing a procedure to estimate the IIS of the system from these recordings using an existing toolbox [Mayner 2018 PLoS Comp], we were able to compute IIS from neural recording, finding that the IIS is indeed reduced during anesthesia, and that it is more reliably reduced in the central regions of the brain.

 Results